ljnelson/spec/definitions.md

 conceptually shared between two events.

-Briefly, and non-normatively, event context attributes are data about the representation of the event data within the event.
+Briefly, and non-normatively, event context attributes are data about the representation of the event data within the event, not about the event itself, nor about the event data itself, nor about the occurrence the event describes.

 ## Event Data